Democrats' win in Wisconsin court race also is a big loss for Elon Musk

 But Musk’s involvement dialed those dynamics up to 11: “A seemingly small election could determine the fate of Western civilization,” the billionaire said Tuesday in a last-ditch call to voters on his social media site X. “I think it matters for the future of the world.”

+Musk’s court race defeat wasn’t only because of crushing Democratic margins in deep blue cities like Madison and Milwaukee.
+Crawford’s margins were higher in places where the Musk-backed group America PAC had been active, including Sauk County, just north of Madison, which Crawford was carrying by 10 points after Trump won it by less than 2 points in November.

+In Brown County, the home of Green Bay where Musk headlined a campaign rally with 2,000 people on Sunday, Crawford beat Schimel.
+Trump won the county by 7 percentage points last year.

 Musk was silent on his X platform in the wake of Crawford’s victory, reposting a message about Vietnam and tariffs but nothing on the Supreme Court contest.
-The platform was rife with criticism for his involvement in the contest, however, with critics from The Lincoln Project to former GOP Rep. Adam Kinzinger gleefully circulating unflattering characterizations of the mogul, given the loss.
+The platform was rife with criticism from Trump opponents for his involvement in the race.

 “Please send @elonmusk to all the close races!”
 Jon Favreau, former speechwriter for President Barack Obama, wrote.